Polkas/pacs/README.md

 install.packages("shiny")
 ```

-Size of a package:
+Size of the `devtools` package:

 ```r
 cat(pacs::pac_size("devtools") / 10**6, "MB", "\n")
 ```

-True size of a package as taking into account its dependencies.
+True size of the package as taking into account its dependencies.
-At the time of writing it, it is `113MB` for `devtools` without base packages (Mac OS arm64).
+At the time of writing it, it is `113MB` for `devtools` without base packages (`Mac OS arm64`).

 ```r
 cat(pacs::pac_true_size("devtools") / 10**6, "MB", "\n")